 I’m a huge fan of Singapore Airlines and I’ve managed to snap up some of my best value award bookings by transferring points into the KrisFlyer program from either Amex, Chase, or Citi, but this is a promotion I’ll be sitting out.

-Singapore Airlines is operating a very restricted schedule right now and there is still way too much uncertainty surrounding the whole of the travel world for me to make any speculative transfers across to the KrisFlyer program.
-If I could see that an award I wanted to book was available and that my chosen destination would welcome me with open arms (i.e not restrict my movements upon arrival), I’d happily initiate a transfer…but that’s not the world I’m living in right now.
+Singapore may be opening up to the world with its Vaccinated Travel Lanes but there is still way too much uncertainty surrounding travel in and out of Singapore and across the airline’s network for me to make any speculative transfers across to the KrisFlyer program.
+If I could see that an award I wanted to book was available and that my chosen destination would welcome me with open arms (i.e not restrict my movements upon arrival), I’d happily initiate a transfer but if that’s not going to happen, I’m not going to initiate a transfer.

-If you’re based in Singapore or if you have any orphaned points sitting in a banking program that you no longer really use, this is a promotion that may well work for you.
-For just about everyone else, this is almost certainly a promotion to sit out.
+If you’re based in Singapore or if you have any orphaned points sitting in a banking program that you no longer really use, this is a promotion that may well work for you but everyone else should be taking a close look at where they can and cannot fly with Singapore Airlines before making a transfer.

-Singapore Airlines is currently offering an uncapped 15% bonus to anyone transferring a variety of bank rewards currencies to the KrisFlyer program through 27 December 2020 (a minimum of 10,000 miles must be created).
-For most readers, this probably won’t be a big enough bonus to tempt them into a speculative transfer, but if you’re based in Singapore (or are allowed to fly into Singapore unrestricted) this has the potential to be useful.
+Singapore Airlines is currently offering an uncapped 15% bonus to anyone transferring a variety of bank rewards currencies to the KrisFlyer program through 22 November 2021 (a minimum of 10,000 miles must be created).
+For most readers, this probably won’t be a big enough bonus to tempt them into a speculative transfer, but if you’re based in Singapore (or can fly to a number of destinations that Singapore Airlines serves without issues) this has the potential to be useful.